 Kayla was a DST client in 2005.
 The experience of having a doula was so powerful that she decided to become a doula herself.
 Since completing her doula training, Kayla has supported numerous families.
 In 2006, she joined DST’s board of directors.
 Currently, she is pursuing a degree through Lane Community College.

-Though a successful model exists to address the disparity of needs for teen parents, the unfortunate fact is diminishing resources.
-Nonprofit organizations have had to become more creative in their efforts to sustain programs, and DST is no exception.
-Iris had to pull her energy from programmatic coordination to concentrate on creative fundraising efforts.
+Though a successful model exists to address the disparity of needs for teen parents, the unfortunate fact is that resources are diminishing.
+Nonprofit organizations have had to become more creative in their efforts to sustain programs and DST is no exception.
+Iris had to pull her energy from program coordination to concentrate on creative fundraising efforts.
 Donations have slowed and funding opportunities have declined.
 As for many nonprofit programs across the nation, the economic downturn has had an impact.
-If their diligence does not pay off, DST risks turning away participants; mothers and babies will be the first to bear the impact.
+If their diligence does not pay off, DST risks having to turn away participants; mothers and babies will be the first to bear the impact.

 Chicago Health Connection (CHC), a federally-funded program held up as the model maternal-child health organization, states that the measurable cost savings of community-based doula programs includes the thousands of Medicaid dollars saved by an averted c-section or epidural (with additional cost savings possible due to reduced length of hospital stay) and the public health savings from increased breastfeeding, totaling anywhere from $300 to $1400 per child and $500 per family.
 CHC is making a difference in the lives of numerous Chicago teen parents and their infants.
 Rachel Abramson, director of Chicago Health Connection, was quoted recently, “Every woman needs that kind of support around birth, but in terms of resources and need, it’s particularly critical for women who are underserved, who face a lot of challenges in their lives.”(4)